 - Decreased visual acuity.
-Most people regain normal or near normal vision within several months, but a partial loss of color discrimination might persist.
-For some people, vision loss persists after the optic neuritis has improved.
+Most people regain normal or near-normal vision within several months, but a partial loss of color discrimination might persist.
+For some people, vision loss persists.

 - Side effects of treatment.
 Steroid medications used to treat optic neuritis subdue your immune system, which causes your body to become more susceptible to infections.
 Other side effects include mood changes and weight gain.

 - Kellerman RD, et al. Optic neuritis.
 In: Conn's Current Therapy 2019.
 Elsevier; 2019. https://www.clinicalkey.com.
 Accessed Sept.
 23, 2019.